MohammedNasserAhmed/ats-cover-letter-generator/deployment-guide.md

-# Deployment Guide for Smart Cover Letter Generator
+# Deployment Guide for ATS Cover Letter Generator

-This guide provides detailed instructions for deploying the Smart Cover Letter Generator on various platforms.
+This guide provides detailed instructions for deploying the ATS Cover Letter Generator on various platforms.

 ## Table of Contents
 - [Local Development](#local-development)